-Before I began managing my elderly dad’s care, our phone calls and conversations were about all kinds of things—how my kids/his grandkids were doing, planning for our next family get-together, Seinfeld episodes, why Rod Stewart was singing the classics, crossword puzzles … that kind of thing.
+Before I began managing my elderly dad’s care, we had conversations about a variety of topics—how my kids/his grandkids were faring in the world, planning for our next family gathering, Seinfeld episodes, why in the world Rod Stewart was singing the classics, crossword puzzles … that kind of thing.

 When I stepped in as he needed more help, the tenor of these chats changed.
 Instead of friendly dialogue, we became locked in a battle of wills about all manner of things—whether he was drinking the Ensure I’d stocked his cabinet with, whether his podiatrist was a charlatan or not … that kind of thing.